sergiocollado/potpourri/Notes_introduction_to_use__Linux.md

 - **output append >>**: it appends: echo "hello again!" >> mytextfile.txt
 - **echo**: prints text.
 Usually is used with the redirecton and append operators: **>** and **>>**. the **-e** option is used so special character can be used, as: \t for tabulation or \n for a new line.
 It is very useful also to print the value of enviromental variables, like: echo $USERNAME.
 - **file**: reports information about files. https://linux.die.net/man/1/file
+- `stat`: reports statistics about a file and its inode number (a number that identifies that file)
 - **wc**: counts the number of lines, words and characters in a file.
 - **more**: prints a screen from a text file.
 - **less**: prints a screen from a text file.
 Less has more options that the **more** command, following the saying: *less is more*